 2.4 To hold an annual convention, either organised by the Association or by the invitation and sponsorship of an affiliated body.

-2.6 To form a Panel of Speakers willing to give talks and/or displays, and to circulate from time to time lists of such speakers.
+2.7 To form a Panel of Speakers willing to give talks and/or displays, and to post this on the website.

 3.1 Membership of the Association shall be open to any Society or Study Group as defined in 2.1 above.

 3.2 Any society or study group wishing to become affiliated shall make application to the Management Committee of the Association, who shall decide whether or not the applicant body shall be admitted.
 Any appeal against the Management Committee decision shall be heard by the Executive Committee of the Association, whose decision shall be final.